Skip to main content

 GMROI

-Gross Margin Return On Investment (also "return on inventory") β€” gross margin dollars Γ· average inventory at cost.
-The gross profit earned per dollar of inventory over a period.
+Gross Margin Return On Investment (also "return on inventory") — gross margin ÷ average inventory at cost.
+The gross profit earned per unit of inventory cost over a period.

-Gross margin dollars
+Gross margin (in money)

 Revenue minus COGS.
 The total gross profit your sales generated, before operating expenses.